timgates42/tools/cracker/sshprank/README.md

                           you need to specify '--source-ip <some_ipaddr>' which is needed by masscan. better check masscan options!

-  -s <str:page:lim>     - search ssh servers using shodan and crack logins.
+  -s <str;page;lim>     - search ssh servers using shodan and crack logins.
-                          see examples below. note: you need a better API key than this one i offer in order to search more than 100 (= 1 page) ssh servers. so if you use this one use '1' for 'page'. don't bother me with this, bitch
+                          see examples below. note: you need a better API key than this one i offer in order to search more than 100 (= 1 page) ssh servers. so if you use this one use '1' for 'page'.

   -b <file>             - list of hosts to grab sshd banner from
                           format: <host>[:ports]. multiple ports can be